2.2 lb (1 kg)

 – Medium security

-The Foldylock is rated Sold Secure Silver which makes it a medium security lock for lower risk situations.
-Folding locks tend to be less secure than comparable U-locks since the bars are thinner (and only need to be cut once) and the pins can be susceptible to bolt cutters.
+The Foldylock is rated Sold Secure Silver which makes it a mid- security lock for lower risk situations.
+Folding locks tend to be less secure than comparable u-locks since the bars are thinner (and only need to be cut once) and the pins can be susceptible to bolt cutters.

 It’s not to say that a medium security lock won’t give you enough protection!
 You just need to be aware that it’s not a lock for high risk circumstances.
 Find out how to assess your risk level here.